 Sparkwing is the world’s first commercially available off-the-shelf solar array for small satellites.
 It is optimized for LEO missions requiring power levels between 100W and 2000W, and bus voltages of 36V or 50V.
 We offer more than twenty different panel dimensions, which can be configured into deployable wings with one, two or three panels per wing.

-There are no fuel stops in space (yet).
+There are no power sockets in space (yet).
 Satellites need power to operate once they are launched.
 Just like with your mobile phone, no power means no activity.

 Solar panels help transform sunlight into electrical power for the operation of a satellite, making them a main source of power and thereby one of the most essential parts of a spacecraft.
 In the presence of sunlight, the electric power generated by solar panels charge the batteries onboard a satellite.
 When the satellite is away from sunlight, for example in eclipse i.e. in the Earth’s shadow, these onboard batteries ensure continuous power to the spacecraft.

 The more surface a satellite solar panel has, the more sunlight it catches and thus the more electrical power it generates.
 In order to fit a satellite in a launcher, solar panels are folded together (‘stowed’) to the side of that satellite.
 Once the launcher has reached the desired orbit, the satellite is released and the solar panels are opened (‘deployed’).
 Once the solar panels are deployed, the satellite has wings!

 To get the right solar panels for your satellite, you need to consider the following: